 Case is prepped to receive new rod journal bearings.
 (With crank journals in excellent condition, there's no need to split this case.)
 Clean mating surfaces are essential to the durability of a rebuilt engine.
 Look closely at cylinder seats---super clean.

 '80 CIS engine with nearly 300,000 miles has just been removed from its companion chassis.
 This engine and transmission are scheduled for a comprehensive rebuild.
 A set budget is already given so it's clear what the owner wants & expects before the project begins.

 Connecting rods with new journal bearings.
 Together with their piston assemblies, these have been balanced to within 0.5 grams deviation.
 To make this worthwhile, crank and flywheel must also be balanced to the same tolerance.
 The result is a very smooth running engine with exceptional durability.

 After many years of experience, it's possible to tune an engine by sound & touch alone.
 Here, a 3.2 is being run through low, mid, and high RPM ranges.
 Immediately after this photo is taken, fine adjustments are made to improve high-end performance.

 Replacement parts are inspected immediately upon arrival.
 Anything wrong is corrected quickly.
 This prevents progress delays due to part supplier errors.
-Ultimately this means my customers consistently see their cars sooner than later.
+Ultimately this means GP Porsche owners consistently see their cars sooner than later.

 Turbo's exhaust-side drive blades are visually inspected to determine immediately if, due to any damage, there's reason for replacement.
 These blades look good.
 Shaft play was checked just after this image was taken and that too reports in order.
 Missing stud will be replaced upon reassembly.

 Brake pads fell apart upon removal from car.
 Should these brakes have been needed for an emergency stop, the corner where the loose pad material was would not have worked correctly.
 These are economical Mintex pads---not a recommend pad for any Porsche of substance.

 Transmission's magnetic drain nut is doing its job collecting worn gear metal.
 Given when this oil was last serviced, this transmission is experiencing normal wear.